-I’ve recently become a convert from beef to chicken for my burgers because I found a way to make them juicy, flavorful and delicious.
-Grilled Chicken Burgers with Mango-Avocado Salsa are great weeknight family fare.
+I’ve recently become a convert from beef to chicken for my burgers because I found a way to make them moist and flavorful.
+This juicy chicken burger recipe with mango salsa is great BBQ or weeknight family fare.

 I avoided minced chicken completely until recently, remembering it to be dry and tasteless.
 With several experiments under my belt in the last few months (and of course lots of research), I am now a fan as I’ve discovered it can be delicious with the right preparation.
 And a healthier option too.